-There is so much to this enchanting city including great sights off the beaten track!
-To get the best experience out of Venice I have listed nine top things to do and things you should know.
+Venice is a marvel.
+There is so much to do in this enchanting city – including great sights off the beaten track!
+Here are the nine top things for you to know about before you go.

-Dubbed by Napoleon as the ‘finest drawing room in Europe’, St Marks Square is the largest open space and most important square in Venice.
-The piazza plays host to cafes lining the square, orchestras, alfresco diners and tourists, creating a bustling atmosphere.
-Famous landmarks that line the square include the Doges Palace, St Marks Basilica and the Bell Tower.
-St Mark’s Square is a well known attraction for tourists but don’t let that put you off if you are looking for that off the beaten track experience, as the square is fantastic and really offers a great vibe.
+Dubbed by Napoleon as the ‘finest drawing room in Europe’, St Mark’s Square is the largest open space and most important square in Venice.
+The piazza plays host to cafes, orchestras, alfresco diners and tourists, creating a bustling atmosphere.
+Famous landmarks that line the square include the Doges Palace, St Mark’s Basilica and the Bell Tower.
+Make sure you go even if you are looking for that off the beaten track experience, as the square is fantastic and really offers a great vibe.

 2. Experience another view of the city up the Campanile

 Alternatively, for the perfect bite to eat on the go, try Antico Forno near Rialto Bridge.
 People were spilling out this little pizzeria and with only a few stools and side tables, this was a great place to grab a huge slice of pizza and continue explorations of Venice.
-Not only for convenience but for great value for money, the Antico Forno serves the biggest and thickest pizzas you will ever see for only 2.50 euros a slice.
+Not only for convenience but for great value for money, the Antico Forno serves the biggest and thickest pizzas you will ever see for a great price.

 4. Enjoy the fine art

 Venice is full of striking architecture and there is no better way to appreciate and enjoy the fine art of this city than visiting one of its many museums.
 The variety of art in Venice’s museums ranges from Renaissance paintings to masterpieces of modern art.
-I would recommend if you are an art lover, to purchase the Museum Pass to maximize your visit.
-The Museum Pass is valid for entry for the first three museums visited.
+If you are an art lover, I recommend purchasing the Museum Pass to maximize your visit.
+The Museum Pass is valid for entry to 11 museums in the city.

 5. Try at least one form of water transport